Bni Bouayach

 Bni Bouayach is a city in Al Hoceïma Province located in the region of Tanger-Tetouan-Al Hoceima, Morocco.
 Bni Bouayach is the third largest city in Al Hoceima province.
-The inhabitants are of Riffian-Berber (Amazigh) origin.
-At the 2014 census, it had a population of 18,271.
+The inhabitants are of Riffian-Amazigh origin.
+At the 2024 census, it had a population of 20,013.

 Toponymy

 Bni Buɛyac (in Arabic) or Ayt Buɛyac (in Riffian Berber) means "sons of Buɛyac".

 Geography

 Bni Bouayach is located in the region of Tanger-Tetouan-Al Hoceima in Al Hoceima Province.
 Bni bouayach borders the city Imzouren to the north and Rural Commune Nekkour with Tifarouine to the South.
 To the east it borders the Rual Commune of Louta.
 The city is connected through the highway M2.

 Education

 There is offered some basic education in the city that consists of Primary, Secondary and High School.
 The city also offers a technical school or technical college with diploma in the fields of masonry, electricity and carpentry.